sjanel/coincenter/README.md

   This is to ensure safety between withdrawals performed between exchanges.
 - Only absolute withdraw fees are currently supported.
   In some cases (seen in Huobi), withdraw fee can be a percentage.
 They will be considered as 0.
-- Not really a limitation, but some **sensitive actions are not possible** by the exchanges API.
+- Not really a limitation of `coincenter` itself, but some **sensitive actions are not possible** by the exchanges API.
   For instance, withdrawal for Kraken is only possible for a stored destination made from the website first.

 And probably more that I did not thought of, or never encountered.
 Feel free to open an issue and I will check it out if it's feasible!